 On other websites:

-Future Finland is funded by the Finnish Cultural Foundation (SKR) and its preparatory phase is coordinated by the Finnish Institute for Health and Welfare (THL).
+Future Finland is funded by the Finnish Cultural Foundation (SKR) and implemented by the Finnish Institute for Health and Welfare (THL).

 Annamari Lundqvist